-Upon extraction of this crude oil by oil drilling method, its components are separated by fractional distillation technique in a fractionating column.
-Numerous products like Gasolene, kerosene, diesel, asphalt, plastics, pharmaceuticals, pesticides, chemicals, etc are produced from crude oil.
+Upon extraction of this crude oil by the oil drilling method, its components are separated by fractional distillation technique in a fractionating column.
+Numerous oil and gas industry products like gasoline, kerosene, diesel, asphalt, plastics, pharmaceuticals, pesticides, chemicals, etc are produced from crude oil.

 Composition of Crude Oil

 The composition of crude oil varies from one formation to another.
-However, it falls approximately in the range provided in the table-1 below.
+However, it falls approximately in the range provided in Table 1 below.

 |Carbon||83 to 85%|